Jalanjii/motif_clustering/README.md

 Attached is the jupyternote book `motif_clustering.ipynb` for the project walkthrough.
 To run it:

-- install the packages: `pip -m requirements.txt`
+- install the packages: `pip install -r requirements.txt`

 ## References: